BFI National Lottery Screen Heritage Fund: Project, Resilience, and Skills funding

 Apply for Resilience funding

-Apply for Project or Individual Skills funding
+Apply for Project funding

-Applications are accepted all year round.
-For:
+Applications for Project funding are accepted all year round.

-We aim to make a decision within twelve weeks of receiving your complete Project or Resilience application, or within six weeks of receiving a complete individual bursary application.
 If we need additional information from you, it may take us longer to reach a decision.

 Successful applications will need to address the aims of the BFI Screen Heritage Fund.